California torture couple brought 13 kids along when they renewed vows

 Related: Torture investigation launched after multiple children found shackled

-Turpin, 57, and his wife, Louise, 49, are charged with torture and child endangerment and are each being held on $9 million bail.
+Turpin, 57, and his wife, Louise, 49, were booked on torture and child endangerment violations and are each being held on $9 million bail.

+Louise Turpin's siblings told NBC News they had not seen her in nearly two decades and what little contact they had with her was by phone.
+They said they believed David Turpin was "treating her like a queen" and wondered why she never let them talk with the kids.

+"We always thought she was living the perfect life," her sister, Teresa Robinette, said in an interview conducted in Knoxville, Tennessee.
+"She would tell us they went to Disneyland all the time, they would go to Vegas."

+Her brother, Billy Lambert, said that he wasn't even born when Louise and David eloped and that he barely knows their kids and had no idea any of this was going on.

+"If we knew, we would have fixed the situation," Lambert said.
+"People are assuming that we knew.
+We had no idea."

-It was the 17-year-old who broke free and used a cellphone she found in the in the home to call 911 early Sunday, according to a statement from the Riverside County Sheriff’s Department.
+Few knew what was going on until the Turpin's 17-year-old daughter broke free and used a cellphone she found in the home to call 911 early Sunday, according to a statement from the Riverside County Sheriff’s Department.

 “Further investigation revealed several children shackled to their beds with chains and padlocks in dark and foul-smelling surroundings, but the parents were unable to immediately provide a logical reason why their children were restrained in that manner,” the statement read.